ajessu/jobeet-docs/en/starting-up-the-project.rst

 In this section, we will describe how to use
 `Git <http://git-scm.com/>`_ with Symfony2.
 If you
-use another source code control tool, it must be quite easy to adapt what we describe for Git.
+use another source code control tool, it will be quite easy to adapt what we describe for Git.

 .. tip::